PranathiNagisetti/PranathiNagisetti/README.md

 # Hi there 👋 I’m Pranathi Nagisetti

-I’m a software / tech enthusiast passionate about building cool stuff, learning new technologies, and collaborating on open source.
+I’m a  tech enthusiast passionate about building cool stuff, learning new technologies, and collaborating on open source.

 ---